 NF_IP_PRE_ROUTING: This hook will be triggered by any incoming traffic very soon after entering the network stack.
 This hook is processed before any routing decisions have been made regarding where to send the packet.

 NF_IP_LOCAL_IN: This hook is triggered after an incoming packet has been routed if the packet is destined for the local system.

 NF_IP_FORWARD: This hook is triggered after an incoming packet has been routed if the packet is to be forwarded to another host.

-NF_IP_LOCAL_OUT: This hook is triggered by any locally created outbound traffic as soon it hits the network stack.
+NF_IP_LOCAL_OUT: This hook is triggered by any locally created outbound traffic as soon as it hits the network stack.

-Kernel modules that wish to register at these hooks must provide a priority number to help determine the order in which they will be called when the hook is triggered.
+Kernel modules that need to register at these hooks must also provide a priority number to help determine the order in which they will be called when the hook is triggered.
 This provides the means for multiple modules (or multiple instances of the same module) to be connected to each of the hooks with deterministic ordering.
 Each module will be called in turn and will return a decision to the

 netfilter framework after processing that indicates what should be done with the packet.

 iptables firewall uses tables to organize its rules.
 These tables classify rules according to the type of decisions they are used to make.
 For instance, if a rule deals with network address translation, it will be put into the

 nat table.
 If the rule is used to decide whether to allow the packet to continue to its destination, it would probably be added to the